 Because of my cancer history and extensive medication list, I get the highest level of benefit plan I can- so about $80/month.
 It really pays to shop around.
 One of my chemo drugs for the leukemia (that had no alternate option) was about $10,000 per MONTH.
 With the PDP I had at the time, my co-pay was over $450 per month.
 I’m on many, many other medications including insulin which doesn’t have a generic option.
 When the social worker at the oncologist’s office helped me find a different PDP company, all generics- including that $10K drug- had a $0 copay when ordered through the mail-order pharmacy.
 But I couldn’t change to the new plan until open enrollment that begins in October… I left the hospital in May.
 Fortunately, a pharmacy agreed to help me after the Lymphoma and Leukemia Society agreed to help (which they later reneged on).
 That pharmacy ended up ‘eating’ the cost, as I had no way to pay for it.

 Part C refers to Medicare advantage plans.
+They’re great if you never get sick and have no chronic health issues.
 Medicare contracts with private insurance companies to deal with the paperwork.
 They are often very reasonable in terms of premiums, and often include the PDPs.
 I’ve been on advantage plans, and while they look great on paper, with a 6 week hospital stay for the beginning of the leukemia treatment, the copays added up in a hurry.
 I’m still paying off one hospital bill, 3 1/2 years later.
 The cost for that inpatient stay was over $300K.
 The plan paid a LOT.
 But it still left a lot of out of pocket expenses… nobody plans on having something bad happening.
 I can’t emphasize enough how important it is to plan for the worst and hope for the best.
 I’ve had to file bankruptcy in the past (before the leukemia) because of medical bills.
 No credit card shopping sprees, no trips to wonderful places…. ‘just’ medical bills.
 Getting extra disability insurance is also a huge help when it’s needed.
 I have always insured myself to the hilt when I was working, and until my last job, never needed it.
 But it’s literally keeping me living on my own at this point; disability from Social Security isn’t enough to live on with medical expenses.

 Then there is the Medicare supplement plan (or Medigap) to cover the costs Medicare doesn’t pay for.
 The first few days of any inpatient hospitalization generally cost the patient at least $200 per day (and there may be a several thousand dollar deductible).
 There are also portions of physician charges, lab/x-ray/test costs, pharmacy costs, etc. The supplement helps pay some or all of those charges, depending on what level of benefits someone decides to get in a supplement.
 I go all out with my supplement plan (Plan F- all companies have the same coverage for each level of supplement insurance, so it comes down to premium cost and deductibles).
 I have NO co-pays for any inpatient or outpatient medical situation.
 That will cost $325/month this coming year (2014)…and my insulin is about $50/month (not including syringes/supplies).
 The MONTHLY total to be on Medicare (for me) is over $515.
 On disability income.
 But, I know that I’m not going to have ‘extra’ medical costs.
 That’s a sort of peace of mind that really doesn’t have a price tag.